voschezang/coding-handbook/labour.md

 2. Development: novelty, effectiveness, build/improve an application.
 I.e. invest and introduce change.
 3. Operations: efficiency & quality, run a black-box application.
 I.e. cut cost and block change.
 Execute a process.
 4. Administration: consistency, manage a black-box application.
 Audit an executed process.

+*Management* of labour usually falls under operations or administration.
+It differentiates itself from "actual" work by distancing itself from it.
+E.g. through delegation or orchestration.